1justingilmore/memdocs/memdocs/configmgr/core/servers/manage/upgrade-on-premises-infrastructure.md

 #### Before upgrade

 - (Windows Server 2012 or Windows Server 2012 R2): Remove the System Center Endpoint Protection (SCEP) client.
-Windows Server now has Windows Defender built in, which replaces the SCEP client.
+Windows Server now has Microsoft Defender built in, which replaces the SCEP client.
 The presence of the SCEP client can prevent an upgrade to Windows Server.

 - Remove the WSUS role from the server if it's installed.
 You may keep the SUSDB and reattach it once WSUS is reinstalled.